Adding an Inflow

 Tutorial 2 - Figure 05 - Closer view of leak location with labeled coordinate

 12. Click the Preview checkbox at the bottom left of the screen.
-A truncated cone with an arrow should be visible, as in the picture below.
+A red truncated cone with an arrow should be visible, as in the picture below.

 inFlux CFD Methane High Pressure Gas Leak Definition